apache/hbase-thirdparty/README.txt

 Note that in hbase-shaded-protobuf, we unzip the protobuf jar to src/main/java rather than to a dir under target because the jar plugin wants src here (its hard to convince it otherwise).
+We also apply some patches.
+Current set are:

+  HBASE-15789_V2.patch
+  HBASE-17087.patch
+  HBASE-17239.patch

+Ideally we would be pushing this set up into protobuf project.

 To build, just run: